Getting digestive waste out of your body is just as important as the good stuff you put in!

 Simply put, the longer that intestinal waste stays in your body, the greater the chances that toxins, wastes, and excess hormones will be reabsorbed and have to be detoxed all over again.

-Maintaining regularity minimizes these added exposures (and the metabolic work needed to deal with them!).
+Maintaining regularity minimizes these additional exposures (and the metabolic work required to handle them!).

 Let’s do a quick review of what happens during digestion & set the stage for why problems occur and how specific strategies work to help maintain gut motility.

-While I will touch on targeted ways to keep you regular, optimizing any stage of digestion will work in some capacity to restore & maintain healthy motility.
+While I will touch on targeted ways to keep you regular, optimizing any stage of digestion will, in some capacity, help restore & maintain healthy motility.

-Understanding Gut Motility Issues – a Quick Review of Digestion
+Understanding Motility Issues – a Quick Review of Digestion

-This slurry makes its way to the small intestine where the gallbladder & pancreatic juices also aid digestion.
-Proper acidity & pH promotes the growth of healthy flora & makes the environment less hospitable for pathogenic & opportunistic organisms.
+This slurry reaches the small intestine, where the gallbladder & pancreatic juices also aid digestion.
+Proper acidity & pH promote the growth of healthy flora & make the environment less hospitable for pathogenic & opportunistic organisms.

 When you eat, the body stimulates elimination at the other end of the digestive tract.

 Those who overeat & snack frequently will also experience a mix of symptoms such as tenderness, bloating, distention, gas, urgency, diarrhea, or constipation.
-This is partly why we’ll discuss intermittent fasting as a key strategy to helping with motility in the gut.
+This is partly why we’ll discuss intermittent fasting as a key strategy to improve gut motility.

-From the stomach, the food makes its way to the small intestine.
+From the stomach, food enters the small intestine.

 Protective mucosa & numerous folds called microvilli line the small intestine.
 If the folds were spread out, they would provide an absorbable area the size of a tennis court!